staples-sparx/StaplesLabs.github.io/what-we-do.md

 ### Smart Shipping

-Another area of expertise for SparX is precise shipping times computations.
+Another area of expertise for SparX is precise shipping time computations.

-Some websites provide shipping estimations in a very generic form : something like "1 to 4 business days".
-This is a shame, because if you know for a fact that a specific product will arrive the same day for a specific customer, this is a competitive advantage, and you want to communicate it!
+Some websites provide shipping estimations in a broad swath, very generic form: something like "1 to 4 business days".
+This is a shame, because if you know for a fact that a specific product will arrive the same day for a specific customer -- this is a competitive advantage -- and you want to communicate it!

-When you already have a great shipping infrastructure like Staples does, the great thing about communicating personalized and highly-accurate shipping times is that it has the potential to drive sales _without_ impacting margins.
-Hard to pass!
+When you already have a great shipping infrastructure like Staples does, the great thing about communicating personalized and highly-accurate shipping times is that it has the potential to drive sales _without_ impacting margins, all while enhancing the user experience (timing is often of essence for our customers).
+Hard to pass up!

-Our shipping models are based on historical data and can predict both handling and shipping time.
+Our shipping models are based on historical data and can predict both shipping and handling times with a high degree of accuracy.

 ### Experimentation Platform